yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

   history: https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/cs1pre-processing-with-alevin---input-1

 objectives:
-- Generate a cellxgene matrix for droplet-based single cell sequencing data
+- Generate a cellxgene matrix for droplet-based single-cell RNA sequencing data
 - Interpret quality control (QC) plots to make informed decisions on cell thresholds
-- Find relevant information in GTF files for the particulars of their study, and include this in data matrix metadata
+- Find relevant information in GTF files for the experiment, and add this information into the metadata of the data matrix
 time_estimation: 2H
 key_points:
 - Create a scanpy-accessible AnnData object from FASTQ files, including relevant gene metadata
 tags:
 - paper-replication
 - MIGHTS